-We are delighted to invite you to take part in this event – a showcase and celebration of Scotland’s talented young musicians.
+We are delighted to be running the Scottish Schools online Freestyle Championships 2021 – a showcase and celebration of Scotland’s talented young musicians.

 As you may know, the Freestyle competition is normally a highlight of the Scottish Schools Pipe Band Championships – due to take place next in March 2022.